ugmurthy/interwoven/PLAN-v2.md

 - Use React's Context API for global state
 - Consider RxJS for reactive state management where appropriate
 - Use local component state for UI-specific state
+- Use LocalStorage for MCP server settings persistence

 ### API Integration
-- Create a provider-agnostic abstraction for LLM APIs
+- Create adapters specifically for OpenRouter and Ollama
-- Implement adapter pattern for different LLM providers
 - Use environment variables for API keys and configuration
+- Implement robust error handling for API calls
+- Implement MCP protocol for server communication

 ### Storage
 - Use browser's localStorage/IndexedDB for client-side storage
+- Design storage service with adapter pattern for future local DB integration
 - Implement data migration strategy for schema updates
 - Add export/import functionality for user data
+- Store MCP settings as JSON objects in LocalStorage

 ### Performance
 - Implement virtualization for large lists
 - Use React.memo and useMemo for expensive computations
 - Implement code splitting for large components
+- Optimize tool execution and response handling
+- Implement connection pooling for MCP servers

 ### Security
 - Securely handle API keys and secrets
 - Implement input sanitization
 - Add rate limiting for API requests
+- Validate tool inputs and outputs
+- Validate MCP server connections and responses

 ## Data Models